 Blue Apron sends individually wrapped and labeled ingredients in its meal kits.
 While this helps customers quickly identify ingredients, it generates a lot of plastic, which isn’t ideal for the environment.
 Blue Apron's packaging could take inspiration from other meal delivery services that use more eco-friendly packaging solutions, such as paper bags.

-On the other hand, Home Chef has an entire line of quick, low-prep meals.
+Home Chef has an entire line of quick, low-prep meals.
 For example, its Fresh and Easy line includes a range of low and no-prep kits.

 You’ll find these under the Easy Prep Meal Kits section of the menu.
 These include Express 15-Minute Meal Kits, Oven-Ready dishes, and Fast & Fresh meals that can be heated in either the microwave or oven after some minor assembly.